2022 at University College Birmingham

 Frequently asked questions:

-If I have a cough but otherwise feel OK, do I have to self-isolate?
+If I have symptoms of coronavirus but otherwise feel OK, do I have to self-isolate?

 If I receive a positive Covid test but don’t have any symptoms, do I have to self-isolate?